-Angelo Lelii for Arredoluce Table lamp in Aluminum and Chrome
+Angelo Lelii for Arredoluce Table Lamp in Chrome-plated Brass

 When buying or delivering an item within the EU, VAT usually applies and will be added.

 Angelo Lelii for Arredoluce, table lamp, varnished aluminum, chrome-plated brass, chrome-plated steel, Italy, 1960s

 This eccentric table lamp was designed by Angelo Lelii and manufactured by Arredoluce.
 Very striking are the chrome-plated tubes around the black aluminum square pedestal which create an organ-like appearance.
 On the black base, a magnetically adjustable chrome eyeball diffuser is placed.
 It is one of the first lamps employing an adjustable magnetized globe which allows the user to adjust the direction of the light in a more direct or indirect position.